Bruce Highway Upgrade – Caloundra Road to Sunshine Motorway

 Construction is expected to be completed in late 2020, weather permitting.

 The upgrade will deliver critical safety benefits to motorists, improve efficiency and reduce traffic congestion, and ensure the highway can cater for future traffic growth.
 The speed limit on the upgraded highway will be returned to 110 km/hr.

-The Bruce Highway Upgrade—Caloundra Road to Sunshine Motorway is a $929.3 million project, funded on an 80:20 basis under the Infrastructure Investment Program with the Australian Government contributing $743.4 million and the Queensland Government contributing $185.9 million.
+The project is funded on an 80/20 basis under the Infrastructure Investment Program with the Australian Government contributing $743.4 million and the Queensland Government contributing $185.9 million.

 - North Coast Region

 The Bruce Highway Upgrade – Caloundra Road to Sunshine Motorway is among Queensland's highest priority road projects.
 The upgrade will provide vital community infrastructure and is designed to meet the strategic transport needs of the Sunshine Coast region in this area well into the future.

 The upgrade is vital for the continued development of the Sunshine Coast and with its increased capacity, the highway will provide safer and more efficient travel for commuters and industry along this stretch.
 The upgrade will separate long distance traffic from local traffic movements, allowing the highway to function as a high-speed, high-volume corridor.
 It will also cater for a 1% AEP (annual exceedance probability) flood event; that is, a flood event which occurs on average once in 100 years.